White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 Differences Between Red and White Oaks

-Red and white oaks are all part of the same genus, but they represent different families.
-Many trees make up both the white and red oak families, but there are many commonalities between the trees of a given family that allow us to tell them apart.
+Red and white oaks are all part of the same genus but represent different families.
+Many trees make up the white and red oak families, but the commonalities between the trees of a given family allow us to tell them apart.

 Leaves

-The leaves offer one of the easiest ways to tell apart red and white oaks since they’re shaped completely differently.
+The leaves offer one of the easiest ways to distinguish red and white oaks since they’re shaped entirely differently.
 White oak leaves have large, soft, rounded corners with no jagged edges or sharp points.
-Red oaks are the exact opposite, with no rounded corners and sharp points sticking out everywhere.
+Red oaks are the opposite, with no rounded corners and sharp points everywhere.

 Bark

-If you know what to look for, the bark of white and red oak trees offers another dead giveaway as to what type of oak you’re dealing with.
-White oaks have very rough, jagged bark; the opposite of their leaves.
-Red oaks tend to have much smoother bark that lacks the deep ridges found on white oak bark.
+If you know what to look for, the bark of white and red oak trees offers another dead giveaway about what type of oak you’re dealing with.
+White oaks have rough, jagged bark, but red oaks have much smoother bark that lacks deep ridges.

 The Wood

 Red oak is easiest to identify by its red tint.
-Furthermore, red oak has wide-open pores that you can visibly see since they’re large and numerous.
-White oak pores close up though, so you can’t see very many of them.
-What you can see of white oak pores is very small compared to the large pores in red oak.
+Furthermore, it has wide-open pores that you can visibly see since they’re large and numerous.
+White oak pores close up, so you can’t see many of them.
+What you can see of white oak pores is very small compared to the large pores in red oaks.

 Size